kentaromiura/krakow/README.md

 it expects to have the .asm file libraries under c:\krakow, but you can manually change the `%include` directive in the generated assembly if you're so inclined.

-After that you can pass it to a dos machine and compile via nasm and link the object file with microsoft link, which I don't know where to find but probably is included in https://winworldpc.com/product/microsoft-c-c/6x.
-I'm not aware of MS ever releasing ms link as freeware so you'd likely need a license (or a msdn account), it's also very possible that a Visual studio free version comes with a compatible linker, but I don't know if that' s the case.
+After that you can pass it to a dos machine and compile via nasm `nasm -f obj` and link the object file with microsoft link.
+I'm not aware of MS ever releasing ms link as freeware so you'd likely need a license (or a msdn account), it's also very possible that a Visual studio free version comes with a compatible linker, but I don't know if that' s the case, in any case DOS included link.exe seems to work fine.